Winter Weather Advisory Issued - WFIN Local News

 Findlay and Hancock County are included in a Winter Weather Advisory issued by the National Weather Service.

-The Winter Weather Advisory goes from 1 a.m.
-Saturday until 10 a.m.
-Saturday.
+The Winter Weather Advisory goes from 1 a.m. to 7 p.m. on Sunday.

+Forecasters say rain will change to snow from northwest to southeast early Sunday morning as colder air overspreads the area.

 Drivers should plan on slippery road conditions.